-Municipal clerks handle a variety of duties related to city business, such as taking meeting minutes, supervising elections and managing municipal records.
+Municipal clerks handle a variety of duties related to city business, such as taking meeting minutes, supervising elections, and managing municipal records.
 They interact with the public on a daily basis and prepare meeting notices and packets for city council and public use.
 The job can be stressful, since clerks may deal with demanding customers or council members, and patience and tact are important attributes.

-|Education Level||High school diploma is common; undergraduate degree may be preferred|
+|Education Level||High school diploma is common in smaller municipalities; undergraduate degree may be required for larger municipalities|

-|Degree Field||Public administration, political science or related|
+|Degree Field||Public administration, political science, or related fields|

-|Key Skills||People, communication and organizational skills, as well as the ability to demonstrate discretion; ability to navigate the software used for clerical, administration, accounting, personnel and personal service duties|
+|Key Skills||Good communication, organization, and people skills, as well as the ability to demonstrate discretion; able to navigate the software used for clerical, administration, accounting, personnel, and personal service duties|

-|Salary (2015)||$41,716 (median for city clerks)|
+|Salary (2016)||$41,688 (median annual salary for city clerks, which include municipal clerks)|

-Sources: U.S. Bureau of Labor Statistics, Job listings from employers (November 2012), O*Net Online, PayScale.com.
+Sources: U.S. Bureau of Labor Statistics, Job listings from employers (November 2012), O*Net Online, PayScale.com

-Step 1: Complete Education Requirements
+Step 1: Education Requirements

-- Develop strong communication skills.
+To be successful, you'll want to develop strong communication skills.
 Municipal clerks are expected to communicate with the public and other officials frequently in their work.
 For this reason, students may benefit from completing courses in public speaking.

-- Complete an internship.
+It's a good idea to complete an internship.
 Many bachelor's degree programs allow students to complete internships to gain experience and academic credit in the field.
 Students may consider interning at a court or government agency to gain field-specific experience.

 Step 2: Gain Experience